Boys Baseball Focuses on Becoming Better Men

 Last year’s disappointment was a result of a “lack of commitment to team culture by everyone involved,” said Mr. Nardone.
 Since then, they pledged to return with a commitment to creating a culture and tradition to be carried forever.

-The team is participating in a food drive, organized through councilman Chaim Deutsch.
-They held the drive in a church and are planning on participating in another one this year.
+The team participated in a food drive organized through councilman Chaim Deutsch.
+They held the drive in a church and are planning on participating in another one later this year.